google/zetasql/docs/data-types.md

 +  The format of the original string representation of a JSON number may not be preserved.

+To learn more about the literal representation of a JSON type, see [JSON literals][json-literals].

 ## Numeric types

 Numeric types include the following types: